Online Matching in Geometric Random Graphs: Maximum Matching in one-dimensional Random Geometric Graphs

-\textit{Proof}: First, there exists a perfect matching in which no two edges cross.
+\textit{Proof}: First, there exists a maximum matching in which no two edges cross.
 Indeed, assume pairs $(x,y')$ and $(x',y)$ belong to the matching with $x<x'$ and $y<y'$.
 Since the graph is a geometric graph, there are also the edges $(x,y)$ and $(x',y')$, so the matches can be uncrossed without modifying the size of the matching.

-Among those perfect matches with no crossing edges, there is one in which each vertex is matched to its leftmost neighbor not already matched to another vertex.
+Among those maximum matchings with no crossing edges, there is one in which each vertex is matched to its leftmost neighbor not already matched to another vertex.
 Again, if this is not the case, the matching can be modified without modifying its size.

-This perfect matching with no crossing edges and where every vertex is matched to its leftmost available neighbor is the one returned by the algorithm \leftfirst. \(\Box\)
+This maximum matching with no crossing edges and where every vertex is matched to its leftmost available neighbor is the one returned by the algorithm \leftfirst. \(\Box\)\\

-Using the optimality of \leftfirst, we can now prove the first main result. \begin{theorem} Let $M^*(c,N)$ be the expected size of the maximum matching in $\text{Geom}(c,N)$.
-The following holds:
+Using the optimality of \leftfirst, we can now prove the first main result. \begin{theorem} The expected fraction of vertices included in a maximum matching of $\mathbb{G}[n,c]$ converges: